 There is a traditional Christmas market that is erected each year too.
 Stalls are crammed full of artisanal produce, Belgian foodie favorites like frites and waffles, and of course, mulled wine – no Christmas market is complete without it!
 When you’ve had your fill of the market, take to the winding streets and cobbled alleyways, where an ethereal mist hangs over the canals of Bruges and further fuels the inimitable atmosphere of this special city.
 If you’re feeling cold, take a window seat in one of Bruge’s cozy bars and simply watch the world go by.

-Experience told by Isabelle Hoyne from Issy’s Escapades
+Submitted by Isabelle Hoyne from Issy’s Escapades

 - The Most Famous Landmarks in Europe